COBOL: COBOL 2002 and object-oriented COBOL

 Three corrigenda were published for the standard: two in 2006 and one in 2009.

 COBOL 2014

-Between 2003 and 2009, three technical reports were produced describing object finalization, XML processing and collection classes for COBOL.
+Between 2003 and 2009, three Technical Reports (TRs) were produced describing object finalization, XML processing and collection classes for COBOL.

 COBOL 2002 suffered from poor support: no compilers completely supported the standard.
 Micro Focus found that it was due to a lack of user demand for the new features and due to the abolition of the NIST test suite, which had been used to test compiler conformance.
 The standardization process was also found to be slow and under-resourced.

 COBOL 2014 includes the following changes: